fabric8io/fabric8/examples/README.md

-# Fuse ESB Enterprise Examples
+# JBoss Fuse Examples

-The examples included with Fuse ESB Enterprise are intended to demonstrate how to implement common use cases.
+The examples included with JBoss Fuse are intended to demonstrate how to implement common use cases.
 Each example includes a `README.md` file that explains:

 * the use case shown in the example
 * the prerequisites for building and running the example